WilleLX1/NetSeal/README.md

 2. The window shows all processes that are accessible to the user.
 3. Select a process and click **Inject**.
 4. The application calls `InjectIntoProcess`, loading `NetSeal.dll` into the selected process.
-Once loaded, the DLL adds a firewall rule blocking that process's outbound network traffic.
+After a successful injection the controller creates a firewall rule blocking that process's outbound network traffic.

 ## Internet Blocking
-When the DLL is loaded into a target process, it calls `AddFirewallBlockRule`.
-This function uses the Windows `netsh` command line tool to create a firewall rule that blocks all outbound traffic for the current process.
+The controller uses the exported `AddFirewallBlockRule` function to add a firewall rule for the selected executable.
+The executable path is retrieved via the Windows `QueryFullProcessImageName` API to avoid access issues, then a rule is created using `netsh` to block all outbound traffic for that process.

 ## Test App